ESmittyLTU/MCS1653-project2-HootsAndAdders/README.md

 4. **Did you receive help from anyone outside this class?** <br> (list their names and what they helped with)

+No

 <br>

 5. **Did you get help from any AI Code Assistants?** <br> (Tell us which .cs file to look in for the citation and describe what you learned)

+No

 <br>

 6. **Did you get help from any online websites, videos, or tutorials?** <br> (link them here)

+Yes, various unity forums for small things, but no outright tutorials

 <br>

 7. **What trouble did you have with this project?**

+I named things a bit too ambiguously, and in one situation I had to learn about singletons to reference a script properly.

 <br>

 8. **Is there anything else we should know?**

+Eli Smith made this project.

 <br><br><br><br><br>